Mosscare St. Vincent's Housing Group Limited (4857) - Regulatory Judgement: 26 November 2025

 Mosscare St. Vincent’s provided evidence that it seeks to offer tenures appropriate for the homes it lets, taking into account the purpose of the accommodation, the needs of individual households, the sustainability of the community and the efficient use of social housing.

-Overall Mosscare St. Vincent’s approach is delivering the outcomes of the consumer standards in relation to the Transparency, Influence and Accountability Standard.
+Overall, Mosscare St. Vincent’s approach evidenced that it is delivering the outcomes of the consumer standards in relation to the Transparency, Influence and Accountability Standard.
 Mosscare St. Vincent’s provided evidence that it treats tenants with fairness and respect and is continuing to increase its understanding of its tenants.
 Mosscare St. Vincent’s demonstrates an active approach to considering tenants’ diverse needs in the design and delivery of services and monitors its performance in continuing to deliver outcomes to tenants in this area.

 Mosscare St. Vincent’s demonstrated that the design of its engagement and scrutiny arrangements provide a wide range of meaningful opportunities for its tenants to share their views and provide scrutiny.
 There was evidence that feedback from tenants and scrutiny reviews influences Mosscare St. Vincent’s decision making.
 Mosscare St. Vincent’s provided assurance that it makes effective use of its performance information to improve services and provide a range of information to tenants to support effective scrutiny.
 Improvements made as a result of scrutiny reviews by tenants included how Mosscare St. Vincent’s manages mutual exchanges, repairs and complaints handling.

-Based on the evidence gained from our 2024 planned regulatory inspection, we gained assurance that Mosscare St. Vincent’s governance arrangements enable it to effectively manage its risk and adequately control the organisation, allowing it to deliver its objectives.
+Based on evidence gained through this inspection there is assurance that Mosscare St. Vincent’s arrangements enable it to effectively manage its risk and adequately control the organisation, allowing it to deliver its objectives.
 Mosscare St. Vincent’s board demonstrated that it provides challenge on performance against the organisation’s strategic targets and consideration of risk appetite in strategic decision making.

-Mosscare St. Vincent’s is prioritising investment in existing stock and services to tenants, and provided appropriate assurance that its board proactively reviews its approach to delivering against its purpose.
+Mosscare St. Vincent’s has provided appropriate assurance that its board proactively reviews its approach to delivering against its purpose and is prioritising investment in existing stock and services to tenants.
 Mosscare St. Vincent’s regularly considers alternative options to ensure it is achieving value for money in making best use of resources.

 Mosscare St. Vincent’s was able to provide evidence that it has established and maintains clear roles, responsibilities and accountabilities within its leadership and governance structure.
 The relationship between its board and committees is working in line with its delegations to strengthen assurance in key areas of risk and compliance.